USS California (ACR-6): World War I

 Placed in full commission on 7 April, the cruiser operated as flagship for Commander, Patrol Force, Pacific Fleet, until 18 July, when she was ordered to the Atlantic Fleet.
 Reaching Hampton Roads, Virginia, 4 August, she joined Cruiser Division 2, and later bore the flag of Commander, Cruiser Force, Atlantic, which she flew until 19 September.

 San Diegos essential mission was the escort of convoys through the first dangerous leg of their passages to Europe.
-Based in Tompkinsville, New York, and Halifax, Nova Scotia, she operated in the weather-torn, submarine-infested North Atlantic safely convoying all of her charges to the ocean escort.
+Based in Tompkinsville, New York, and Halifax, Nova Scotia, she operated in the weather-torn, submarine-infested North Atlantic, safely convoying all of her charges to the ocean escort.

 Loss

 "The Sinking of USS San Diego" by Francis Muller.

 Early on 18 July 1918, San Diego left the Portsmouth Naval Shipyard bound for New York where she was to meet and escort a convoy bound for France.
 Her captain — Harley H. Christy — ordered a zigzag course at a speed of 15 kn.
 Visibility was reported as being from 6–8 mi.
 In his report to a Board of Inquiry on the cruiser's loss, Christy stated that all lookouts, gun watches, and fire control parties were at their appointed stations and on full alert, and that all necessary orders to safeguard the watertight integrity of the ship in dangerous waters had been given and were being carried out.

 At 11:05 the next day, 19 July, San Diego was steaming northeast of the Fire Island Lightship when an explosion occurred on the cruiser's port side adjacent to the port engine room and well below the waterline.
-The bulkhead at the site of the explosion was warped so that the watertight door between the engineroom and No. 8 fireroom could not be shut, and both compartments immediately flooded.
+The bulkhead at the site of the explosion was warped so that the watertight door between the engine room and No. 8 fireroom could not be shut, and both compartments immediately flooded.
 Captain Christy assumed that the ship had been torpedoed and immediately sounded submarine defense quarters and ordered all guns to open fire on anything resembling a periscope.
 He called for full speed ahead on both engines and hard right rudder, but was told that both engines were out of commission and that the machinery compartments were rapidly flooding.
 The ship had taken on a 9° list and water began pouring in through one of the 6 in gun ports, flooding the gun deck.
 As water poured into the gun deck it also entered coal chutes and air ducts, further increasing list.